Healthy Homes Assessment Paparangi

 Paparangi Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Paparangi and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory throughout Paparangi and New Zealand rental houses where it’s reasonably practicable to install.

-• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes